danlentz/printv/README.md

 #### Basic Form Evaluation and Tracing

-The fundamental purpose of PRINTV is to log a trace of the forms with its scope and the result of their evaluation to a specified output stream.
-This allows the user to closely monitor the execution of program code in order to better understand its operation and to quickly identify problems that may occur due to undexpected results.
+The fundamental purpose of PRINTV is to log a trace of the forms within its lexical scope and to log the result of their evaluation to a specified output destination.
+This allows the user to closely monitor the execution of program code, to better understand its operation, and to quickly identify problems that may occur due to undexpected results.

-A simple example that illustrates this basic functionality is shown below.
-Say one wishes to trace the execution of the following
+Here is a simple example that illustrates this basic functionality.
+Say one has written the following code to perform some desired
 calculation:

     (defvar *y*)